itstreefam/codeHistories/README.md

 ### V3.x

 Added application switch checking to help with web dev heuristic when user is gone from vs code to visit chrome and if they load localhost to test their program.
 Added right click option to context menu for user to quickly write down their goals/subgoals for record.
 Undo commit button is now a standalone button placed to the left of the commit button. ```codehistories```prefix is now combined with tee in Unix-like environment to optimize piping result to output.txt.
+"Code Histories" terminal is now generic "bash" terminal given that user should run ```source .bash_profile``` to be able to use ```codehistories``` prefix.

 ## Contact